Tencent/rapidjson/doc/performance.md

 This file will be updated with new version and better procedures.

-In the mean time, you may also refer to the following third-party benchmarks.
+In the meantime, you may also refer to the following third-party benchmarks.

 ## Third-party benchmarks